Under the Spotlight Wall St: Square

 Firstly, Square was founded by super-CEO Jack Dorsey.
 The outspoken entrepreneur founded Twitter in 2006.
 4 years later, with all that free time he must have had, he started Square.
 Dorsey is in the rare position of being CEO of 2 listed multi-billion companies.

 Secondly, we’ve all seen the cute little white boxes across cafés in Ponsonby, op-shops in Marrickville and rooftop bars in Shoreditch.
-Square’s products allow for anyone to accept payments without the need for an outdated, clunky POS terminal (I swear that stands for Point of Sales 😉).
+Square’s products allow for anyone to accept payments without the need for an outdated, clunky Point of Sales (POS) terminal.

 With that, let’s go Four Corners on this company and see what they’re about.